Skip to content

 Online cycling coaching ranges from $30 to $600+ per month.
 Here's what each tier actually delivers, where the value inflection points are, and how to pick the right level for your goals.

-New Study Confirms Heavy Strength Training Beats More Miles After 40
+New Study Confirms Strength Training Beats More Miles After 40

-A 2025 meta-analysis just reviewed 17 studies covering 262 trained cyclists and found heavy strength training significantly improves cycling performance with zero negative effect on VO2 max.
-If you're over 40 and only training on the bike, here's what you're missing.
+A 2025 meta-analysis just reviewed 17 studies covering 262 trained cyclists and found strength training significantly improves cycling performance with zero negative effect on VO2 max.
+If you're over 40 and only training on the bike, here's what you're missing — and the cycling-specific approach we recommend instead of max-effort barbell work.

 Coaching9 min read